bioinfo-ut/PhenotypeSeeker/README.md

 Python, python-pip, python-dev and git must be installed to install PhenotypeSeeker locally without sudo rights!

-To install PhenotypeSeeker locally, open the command-line and type in the following commands:
+To install the PhenotypeSeeker locally, open the command-line and type in the following commands:
 ```
 git clone http://github.com/bioinfo-ut/PhenotypeSeeker.git
 cd PhenotypeSeeker